 In December, we added a new section of content to species accounts called “Hybridization.”
 This section dynamically integrates multimedia of known hybrids into species accounts so that the appearance, location, and ecology of these hybrid crosses are available for study and comparison.

-To demonstrate the power of this new ‘Hybridization’ feature, two Cornell Lab of Ornithology evolutionary biologists will be on hand to discuss this complex phenomenon and how this section may be useful for research.
-After a short presentation that addresses the relevance of hybridization to biology, taxonomy, conservation, and evolution, Shawn Billerman and Jen Walsh will take your questions.
+To demonstrate the power of this new ‘Hybridization’ feature, two Cornell Lab of Ornithology evolutionary biologists discusses this complex phenomenon and how this section may be useful for research.
+After a short presentation that addressed the relevance of hybridization to biology, taxonomy, conservation, and evolution, Shawn Billerman and Kathryn Grabenstein answered questions from the audience.